Car Loan Calculator

 - Loan term: This is how long it takes to pay off the loan.
 Along with the interest rate, it determines the total cost of the loan.

-- Interest rate: The interest rate is used to calculate what you pay the lender in order to borrow the money.
+- Interest rate: The interest rate is used to calculate what you pay the lender to borrow the money.
 Along with the term, it determines the total loan cost.

 Based on the inputs above, the calculator determines the following: